krzemienski/awesome-from-stars/README.md

 * [centminmod/my-claude-code-setup](https://github.com/centminmod/my-claude-code-setup): Shared starter template configuration and CLAUDE.md memory bank system for Claude Code
 * [brpaz/my-linux-setup](https://github.com/brpaz/my-linux-setup): My Fedora Linux list of installed applications and Ansible provision scripts
 * [subnub/myDrive](https://github.com/subnub/myDrive): Node.js and mongoDB Google Drive Clone
-* [nikivdev/myflow](https://github.com/nikivdev/myflow): Place to share & store what you use
 * [sankaranramantn/myprojects](https://github.com/sankaranramantn/myprojects): Drag and Drop GUI which converts any ffmpeg supported mp4/mkv into AV1 using Nvidia 40 series av1_nvenc encoder, code can be modified to use hevc_nvenc or any AMF/qsv encoders
 * [python/mypy](https://github.com/python/mypy): Optional static typing for Python
 * [harishkannarao/MySpringBoot](https://github.com/harishkannarao/MySpringBoot): This repository is a playground for learning and trying new ideas with Spring Boot